A complete Assembler, BASIC and 'C' Development Suite for the Atari Jaguar

 u235PlayModule(mod_address,format) |

-plays a .mod file at address "mod_address" in either mono or stereo. "format" can be MOD_STEREO or MOD_MONO Example: u235PlayModule((int)strptr(Module1),MOD_STEREO) where Module1 is an asset in abs. example project: u235_Test |
+plays a .mod file at address "mod_address" in either mono or stereo. "format" can be MOD_STEREO or MOD_MONO Example: u235PlayModule((int)strptr(Module1),MOD_STEREO) where Module1 is an asset in abs.
+Example project: u235_Test |

 u235StopModule() | stops .mod playing |